thepirat000/Audit.NET/README.md

 }
 ```

+##Event Creation Policy

+The data providers can be configured to persist the event in different ways:
+- **Insert on End**
+The audit event is saved when the scope is disposed.

+- **Insert on Start, Replace on End:**
+The event (on its initial state) is saved when the scope is created, and then the complete event information is updated when the scope is disposed.

+- **Insert on Start, Insert on End**
+Two versions of the event are saved, the initial when the scope is created, and the final when the scope is disposed.

+To configure the creation policy, set the `CreationPolicy` property of the data provider (see next section).

 ##Configuration

 Call the static `AuditConfiguration.SetDataProvider` method to set the data provider.
 The data provider should be set prior to the `AuditScope` creation, i.e. during application startup.